Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Search/ReverseGeocode/readme.md

 3. Get the matching results from the `GeocodeResult` using  `LocatorTask.reverseGeocodeAsync`.
 4. Show the results using a `PictureMarkerSymbol` and add the symbol to a `Graphic` in the `GraphicsOverlay`.

+## Additional information

+This sample uses the World Geocoding Service.
+For more information, see the [Geocoding service](https://developers.arcgis.com/documentation/mapping-apis-and-services/search/services/geocoding-service/) help topic on the ArcGIS Developer website.

 ## Relevant API

 * GeocodeParameters